Actually Cool Things to Do in Houston this Summer

 Imagine this: It’s early morning, before the sun and your fellow Houstonians rise.
 You wipe off your wine mouth from last night’s driveway happy hour and get your bottom over to Buffalo Bayou Park, where you can set your yoga mat down for a responsible, socially distant yoga sesh under the Houston skyline.
 If you need guidance, several Houston workout studios have online workout classes available for streaming, including Black Swan Yoga, DEFINE Body & Mind, and BIG Power Yoga.

-The current state of affairs may have canceled your usual weekend plans, but it hasn’t canceled your right to great beer.
-Some of Houston’s greatest local suds spots are making it easy to visit safely or snag their brews to-go.
-Pop by Eureka Heights, 8th Wonder, Ingenious Brewing Company, No Label, Buffalo Bayou Brewing Company, and Saint Arnold.
-Before you head anywhere, your best bet is to check social media for the latest updates on how you can procure the suds.
+Pull off a brewery Triple CrownSome of Houston’s greatest local suds spots are making it easy to visit safely (or snag their brews to-go).
+Pop by top purveyors like Eureka Heights, 8th Wonder, Ingenious Brewing Company, No Label, Buffalo Bayou Brewing Company, and Saint Arnold to quench your summertime thirst in style.

-Take a hikeFree
+Take a hikeHouston

 Some say Houston’s not the prettiest city, and to that we say, “Ok, you’re probably right.”
 But we DO have some pretty picturesque hikes and running trails.
 Lace up and break a sweat on one of the most beautiful runs in Houston, including but not limited to the winding hike and bike trails of Buffalo Bayou Park, the even more discreet Buffalo Bend Nature Park, and the 1,700-acre George Mitchell Nature Preserve.
 If you don’t mind venturing a bit further out, you’ll also want to check out these amazing hikes near Houston.

-Gorge yourself on seafoodOne of the many reasons Houston’s dining scene totally rocks is its proximity to the Gulf Coast, which in turn means we have some pretty badass local seafood.
-Over at Brennan's of Houston, the Gulf Fish Pontchartrain comes with a blanket of crispy Louisiana oysters, jumbo lump crab, shrimp, and Creole butter; and the Texas shrimp & grits are pretty much legendary.
-1751 Sea and Bar serves its goods raw, smoked, preserved, cured, wood-grilled, and covered in butter; Caracol is where you want to go for coastal Mexican and char-grilled oysters; and local darling Goode Company Seafood has Gulf oysters, campechana, seafood gumbo and po-boys, and grilled red snapper, all available for dine-in or carry-out.
+Gorge yourself on seafoodOne of the many reasons Houston’s dining scene totally rocks is its sheer proximity to the Gulf Coast, which in turn means we have some pretty badass local seafood.
+Over at Brennan's of Houston, the Gulf Fish Pontchartrain comes with a blanket of crispy Louisiana oysters, jumbo lump crab, shrimp, and Creole butter, while the Texas shrimp & grits are pretty much legendary.
+1751 Sea and Bar serves its goods raw, smoked, preserved, cured, wood-grilled, or covered in butter and Caracol is where you want to go for coastal Mexican and char-grilled oysters.
+Local darling Goode Company Seafood has Gulf oysters, campechana, seafood gumbo and po-boys, and grilled red snapper, all available for dine-in or carry-out.
 And if you’re up for a bit of a drive, head down to San Leon for a blissful, bayside oyster experience at Pier 6 Seafood & Oyster House.

-Go mural hoppingFree
+Go mural hoppingHouston

 You can kill at least a couple of hours Insta-storying yourself in front of some of the city’s coolest local art attractions.
 Stops include but are not limited to Market Square’s “Houston is...” mural, the Biscuit Paint Wall on Westheimer, the We <3 Houston Sign, the 10-foot tall Midtown letters in Bagby Park, the “Greetings from Houston” wall on White Oak, Synchronicity of Color in Discovery Green, Downtown’s Art Blocks, and all the cool stuff over in the Arts District Houston.

 See why we take home so many James Beard AwardsOur JBA-winning chefs and restaurants continue to prove their worth even in the current dining climate.
-Over at his game-changing new American bistro, Theodore Rex, Justin Yu has reopened the dining room at limited capacity and continued the popular to-go service; and his partnership in neighborhood spot Squable might have something to do with the reason it’s one of the best restaurants in town at this very moment.
-Chef Hugo Ortega has reopened all three of his popular Mexican stunners, Hugo’s, Caracol, and Xochi.
-Chef Chris Shepherd’s upscale, diverse riff on classic comfort foods are showcased through Underbelly Hospitality’s various offerings.
-Irma Galvan’s namesake spot fresh, homestyle Mexican haunt Irma’s continues to be an American classic; and Robert Del Grande, who won in 1992, continues to impress with dine-in and takeout at The Annie Cafe and Bar.
+Over at his game-changing New American bistro, Theodore Rex, Justin Yu has opened up for limited-capacity dining while continuing his popular to-go service.
+(Yu’s partnership with neighborhood spot Squable might have something to do with it ranking as one of the best restaurants in town.)
+Elsewhere, Chef Hugo Ortega has reopened all three of his popular Mexican stunners—Hugo’s, Caracol, and Xochi—and Chef Chris Shepherd’s upscale riffs on classic comforts are on full display at Underbelly Hospitality’s various culinary offerings.
+Irma Galvan’s namesake Mexican haunt Irma’s remains a homestyle classic and Robert Del Grande, who won in 1992, continues to impress with dine-in and take-out via his storied The Annie Cafe and Bar.